Maastricht, The Netherlands

 |Rough Expense Comparison||Semester at UF||Semester at MU|

-International exchange students are strongly encouraged to live in the Main Guest House, which is designed for international students.
-The Guest House has Internet connections and TV in the rooms.
+International exchange students are strongly encouraged to live in the UM Guesthouse, which is designed for international students.
+Space is not guaranteed and placements are determined on a first-come, first-served basis.
+The Guesthouse has Internet connections and TV in the rooms.
 Students can select a smoking or non-smoking room and can request what type of roommate they want.
-For assistance with housing needs, students are referred to the University Housing Agency.

 There are many travel opportunities available for students living in Maastricht.
 The city is located on a small finger of land nestled between Belgium and Germany, making these countries highly accessible for students wishing to explore other areas.
 Cities like Amsterdam, Paris, Brussels, Frankfurt, and Bonn are all within easy reach.
 The southern region of The Netherlands allows for interesting excursions as well, such as scenic hillsides, vineyards, and caves.